 Meanwhile, the demand for frontline clinicians is up

 COVID-19 patients who need to be hospitalized are very sick and require specialized care.
 Thus certain roles like intensive care nurses and hospitalists (physicians who work in hospitals) have more than doubled, while other nursing roles have seen significant growth too.

-The staffing agencies we spoke with have seen these demand increases first-hand.
+The healthcare staffing agencies we spoke with have seen these demand increases first-hand.
 Respiratory therapists are normally a small part of CHG Healthcare’s annual placements, but COVID-19 increased their job demand 5x in a one-month period.
 Similarly, at staffing agency Aya Healthcare, critical care registered nurses and respiratory therapists have been most in-demand recently, in addition to medical surgical nurses, emergency department staff, and other professionals like pharmacists.